|Intelligent Systems And Their Societies||Walter Fritz|

 This robot mind is like a proverbial black box.
 The input is sense information that the brain transforms into concepts.
 The output are concepts that manage the limbs.
 The black box learns which outputs are reasonable for which inputs.

-See details of the General Learner 3 here.
+See details of the robot brain here.

 Here (Enter for continuous reading, like a book). you can see how Robby's brain uses the Perceptual Control Theory.